 Sharp, straightforward, minimalist, cutting-edge branding: grayscale, low-saturation blues, white space

 Reliable, confident, community-focused branding: browns and tans, soft green, monochromatic

 Fun, bold, unique, exciting branding: bright colors, oranges, black and white, color blocking

 Because we associate certain colors with certain emotions and attributes, we’re likely to seek out those colors when we want more of a given attribute in our lives.
 This applies even if it’s subconscious, and even if we’re shopping around within a particular industry already (maybe even more so).
 When shopping for a photographer, for instance, a customer looking to experience luxury and softness is going to pick a different photographer than a customer looking for fun and excitement.

 Build your colors around the feelings you want your customers to have when they receive your offering.

 As consumers, we spend money to fill a particular desire or need.
 How and where a person spends within a certain niche can tell us a lot about that customer.
 We buy from brands and people that make us feel valued, inspired, or supported.

 Skip the overthinking and go with your gut.
-If you need more help, lean on your past clients and friends for reassurance on what color is appropriate for your brand.
+If you need more help, lean on your past clients and friends for reassurance on what colors feel aligned to your brand.
 An extra set of eyes will help ensure you stand out and don’t stick out.

 An old soul, Rylin’s design sense blends passion with purpose for memorable visuals that mirror who you are.